amandotzip/asymmetrikbusinesscardocr/README.md

 * re

 # Usage
-Simply compile and run using python with your argument being the text file you wish to parse
+In a command-line interface such as windows cmd or linux, simply compile and run using python with your argument being the text file you wish to parse

 You run